king-r-d/lab9-MapReduceAndSpark/README.md

 ## lab9-MapReduceAndSpark

 ### Part 1.
-HDFS and Mapreduce
+HDFS and Mapreduce  Due Friday 11:59 PM, April 8, 2022

 There is no in-class lab this week due to CMU Carnival activities.
-The full one point for this lab is earned by entering your cluster-id password in the Canvas quiz.
+The full one point for this lab is earned by entering your cluster-id password in the Canvas quiz by the due date.

 The purpose of Part 1 is for the student to establish credentials on the Heinz College High Performance Computing Cluster and to run